What hides behind Meteorite 411? Tue 12 May 2026

 For scale, the hole is about 60 cm (2 ft) in diameter.
 It's big enough for most adults to squeeze through.

-This nickel-iron alloy ring-cone is 124 cm (49 in) wide, about 25 cm (10 in) deep and despite being mostly air, weighs about as much as six or seven adults.
+This nickel-iron alloy ring-cone is 124 cm (49 in) wide, about 25 cm (10 in) deep, and despite being mostly air, it weighs about as much as six or seven adults.

 Key:

-Back in 1861, Tucson's other nickel-iron alloy chunk had its own name: the Carleton-Tucson Meteorite.
+The other medium sized chunk had its own name: the Carleton-Tucson Meteorite.
+And a shape you might recognise.

 From The Carleton-Tucson and Ainsa-Tucson Meteorite Masses, MW Ritter von Haidinger, Sitzungsberichte der Kaiserlichen Akademie der Wissenschaften.
 Mathematisch-Naturwissenschaftliche Classe, Band 61, 1870, p507: